DeonticAI/documentation/README.md

 To write a new requirement, click the `Create` button to the top right of the requirements table.
 This will take you to the `New Requirement` page.

+**Note: Please click `Create` for every new requirement you would like to review.**

 ### 3.1 Entering a Requirement

 For every requirement you create, you need to provide the following pieces of information:

 - Title: a title for the requirement
 - Requirement level: `Stakeholder`, `System`, or `Subsystem`.
-This choice will influence the feedback you get for a requirement: `stakeholder` requirements are high-level, whereas `system` or `subsystem` requirements are more specific and must be verifiable
+This choice will influence the feedback you get for a requirement: we consider `stakeholder` requirements to be high-level, whereas `system` or `subsystem` requirements are more specific and must be verifiable.
 - Description: the actual requirement

 If you have filled in all three fields, click `Review`.